 Goodwill impairment exists when the estimated fair value of goodwill is less than its carrying value.
-If impairment exists, the carrying value of the goodwill is reduced to fair value through an impairment charge recorded in our statements of operations.
+If impairment exists, the carrying value of the goodwill is reduced to fair value through an impairment charge recorded in our Condensed Consolidated Statements of Operations.
 The process of evaluating the potential impairment of goodwill is subjective and requires significant judgment at many points during the analysis.
 The value of Autodesk's goodwill could also be impacted by future adverse changes such as: (i) declines in Autodesk's actual financial results, (ii) a sustained decline in Autodesk's market capitalization, (iii) a significant slowdown in the worldwide economy or the industries Autodesk serves, or (iv) changes in Autodesk's business strategy.

-There was no goodwill impairment during the three months ended April 30, 2018.
+There was no goodwill impairment during the three and nine months ended October 31, 2018.

-10. Deferred Compensation
+11. Deferred Compensation

-At April 30, 2018, Autodesk had marketable securities totaling \$371.4 million, of which \$59.4 million related to investments in debt and equity securities that are held in a rabbi trust under non-qualified deferred compensation plans.
-The total related deferred compensation liability was \$59.4 million at April 30, 2018, of which \$2.9 million was classified as current and \$56.5 million was classified as non-current liabilities.
-The total related deferred compensation liability at January 31, 2018, was \$59.0 million, of which \$3.4 million was classified as current and \$55.6 million was classified as non-current liabilities.
+At October 31, 2018, Autodesk had marketable securities totaling \$317.3 million, of which \$59.6 million related to investments in debt and equity securities that are held in a rabbi trust under non-qualified deferred compensation plans.
+Of the \$59.6 million related to the deferred compensation liability at October 31, 2018, \$3.3 million was classified as current and \$56.3 million was classified as non-current liabilities.
+Of the \$59.0 million related to the deferred compensation liability at January 31, 2018, \$3.4 million was classified as current and \$55.6 million was classified as non-current liabilities.
 The securities are recorded in the Condensed Consolidated Balance Sheets under the current portion of "Marketable securities."
 The current and non-current portions of the liability are recorded in the Condensed Consolidated Balance Sheets under "Accrued compensation" and "Other liabilities," respectively.